seldon/scrapy/docs/topics/request-response.rst

 bindaddress
 -----------

-The IP of the outgoing IP address to use for the performing the request.
+The outgoing IP address to use for performing the request.

 .. reqmeta:: download_timeout